<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Golden Oldies]]></category>

-<guid isPermaLink="false">https://www.flipline.com/blog/?p=21107</guid>
+<guid isPermaLink="false">https://www.flipline.com/blog/?p=21594</guid>

 <description><![CDATA[Hey Everyone!
 We are celebrating 20 amazing years of Papa Louie and his iconic customers who have shaped this beloved universe.
-This week, we’re shining the spotlight on Alberto, who made his debut in the classic 2010 game Papa&#8217;s Burgeria!
-To celebrate one of our favorite freezeristas, we have created two new looks for him: [...]]]></description>
+This week, we’re shining the spotlight on Kayla, who made her debut in the classic 2010 game Papa&#8217;s Burgeria!
+To celebrate one of our favorite actors, we have created two new looks for her: [...]]]></description>

 <content:encoded><![CDATA[<p><img class="alignnone size-full wp-image-19694" title="" src="https://www.flipline.com/blog/wp-content/uploads/2025/01/goldold_banner.jpg" alt="" width="640" height="110" /></p>